Rapidly expanding wildfires in the Texas Panhandle prompt evacuations

-CANADIAN, Texas – A rapidly widening Texas wildfire doubled in size Tuesday and prompted evacuation orders in at least one small town as strong winds, dry grass and unseasonably warm highs fueled the blaze in the state's rural Panhandle.
+CANADIAN, Texas – A rapidly widening Texas wildfire more than doubled in size Tuesday and prompted evacuation orders in small towns as strong winds, dry grass and unseasonably warm temperatures fueled the blaze in the state's rural Panhandle.

-Republican Gov. Greg Abbott issued a disaster declaration for 60 counties as the largest fire burned more than 300 square miles (780 square kilometers), according to the Texas A&M Forest Service.
-That is more than twice its size since the the fire sparked Monday.
+Republican Gov. Greg Abbott issued a disaster declaration for 60 counties as the largest fire burned nearly 400 square miles (1,040 square kilometers), according to the Texas A&M Forest Service.
+That is more than twice its size since the fire sparked Monday.
 Authorities have not said what might have caused the blaze, which tore through sparsely populated counties surrounded by rolling plains.

 “Texans are urged to limit activities that could create sparks and take precautions to keep their loved ones safe,” Abbott said.